Rintse/fzfify/README.md

 # fzfify

 Turns a toml containing a description of fzf arguments into an fzf-based TUI, if you're masochistic enough to figure out the toml string syntax.
-Mean mostly as a cure for those noun-verb CLIs where you end up copying lots of output into new commands.
+Meant mostly as a cure for those noun-verb CLIs where you end up copying lots of output into new commands.